 3.020 Employees' Retirement/Insurance Benefits - The retirement portion of this number is a derivative of the salary amounts above, (14%).
-The insurance (medical, dental, vision and life) benefit portion is included in this line item as well
+The insurance (medical, dental, vision and life) benefit portion is included in this line item as well.

 FY 2022 and 2023 reflected a 0% increase in health care premiums due to an agreement with Paramount Health Care signed in FY 2021.
-This agreement was renewed at 0% for FY 2024 and FY 2025.
-Employees pay 15% with an additional 1% of the premiums (16%) starting in FY 2024.
+This agreement was RENEWED at 0% for FY 2024 and FY 2025.
+Employees pay an additional 1% of the premiums (16%) starting in FY 2024.

-A 2% increase is estimated over the remainder of the forecast at this time to offset the increase in the retirement benefits.
+A 2% increase is estimated over the remainder of the forecast at this time to offset the increase in the retirement (STRS/SERS), Medicare and workers compensation share of benefits.

 - 3.030 Purchased Services This category represents such things as contracted equipment/building repairs, private contractors for special education services, Lucas County contracts, copier leases/rentals/maintenance agreements, property and fleet insurance, travel and meeting expense, all utility costs phone, gas, electric, garbage, water & sewer, and College Credit Plus (CCP unfunded mandate).
 With the new budget bill beginning mid-year FY 2022, the Ohio Department of Education (ODE) will direct pay the educating district for those students that participate in the Autism and Peterson scholarships and Community Schools.
 This line item reduced roughly \$1M in FY 2022.
-In FY 2023, the District added another School Resource Officer and added another \$50,000 to cover the increase in cost of Payment-in-Lieu.
-Unfortunately, with the increase costs in general, a mid-year increase of \$63,000 was needed.
-A 1% increase is estimated for FY 2024 2027 of the forecast. - 3.040 Supplies and Materials This category represents the supplies and materials used in the various classrooms, for meetings, printing, supplies needed for school buses, fuel for all the District vehicles, including school buses, janitorial supplies, media center supplies, etc. FY 2021 was reduced due to partial remote learning.

-FY 2023 and 2024 is increased to \$1,350,000, due to the price of fuel, tires and other supplies.
-FY 2025 -2027 are flat-lined back at \$1,250,000, with the hope that some of the costs adjust down.
+In FY 2023, the District added another School Resource Officer and \$50,000 to cover the increase in cost of Payment-in-Lieu.
+FY 2024 is increased due to the increased cost in Contracted Services agreements.
+A 1% increase is estimated for FY 2025 2028 of the forecast. - 3.040 Supplies and Materials This category represents the supplies and materials used in the various classrooms, for meetings, printing, supplies needed for school buses, fuel for all the district vehicles, including school buses, janitorial supplies, media center supplies, etc. FY 2021 was reduced due to partial remote learning.
+FY 2023 was increased to \$1,250,000, due to the price of fuel, tires and other

-- 3.050 Capital Outlay This category includes the purchase of new and replacement equipment for the District.
+- educational supplies.
+FY 2025 -2028 remain flat-lined \$1,250,000, with the hope that some of the costs adjust down. - 3.050 Capital Outlay This category includes the purchase of new and replacement equipment for the District.
 In an effort to offset the loss of revenue in TPP, the District replaced capital outlay expenditures with funds from the Permanent Improvement Fund (PI).
-Purchases for FY 2023-2027 will also be allocated out of the PI fund. - 4.300 Other Objects This category is composed of primarily the Auditor and Treasurer Fees that are deducted from every tax settlement the District receives from each of the three county auditors that the District resides in, audit charges for annual audit and property taxes (farm).
-These figures are based on historical information as well as being a function of the property and tangible taxes collected.

-5.41 Other Uses - This category is used to offset negative cash balances in grant accounts due to the time the funds are received.
+Purchases for FY 2024-2028 will also be allocated out of the PI fund. - 4.300 Other Objects This category is composed of primarily the Auditor and Treasurer Fees that are deducted from every tax settlement the District receives from each of the three county auditors that the District resides in, audit charges for annual audit and property taxes (farm).
+These figures are based on historical information as well as being a function of the property and tangible taxes collected. - 5.40 Other Uses This category is used to offset negative cash balances in grant accounts due to the time the funds are received.
 General funds are repaid when grant revenue is received, usually early July.
 Grant allocations are much less; therefore, the amount to advance at June 30 will reflect that as well.